 - The new Trust Law of Korea allows for beneficiary certificates to be issued by the Korean trust.

-- The new law allows the the trust to issue bonds.
+- The new Korean Trust Law allows the the trust to issue bonds in Korea.

-- The new Korea Trust Law allows for a trust to obtain a limited liability status.
+- The new Korea Trust Law allows for a trust to obtain a Korean limited liability status.

-- The new Korea Trust Law allows for a trustee to designate a third party to manage the trust if the beneficiary approves in writing and a justifiable ground exists.
+- The new Korea Trust Law allows for a trustee to designate a third party to manage the trust in Korea if the beneficiary approves in writing and a justifiable ground exists.

 - Corporate Bankruptcy/Restructuring in Korea: The Line Begins Here (Korea’s Chapter 7 & 11 Bankruptcy)